Thank you all for your continued patronage with regards my finance related articles.

 Remember you have to be patient throughout the interview.

-Try to answer all the questions as truly as possibly.
+Try to answer all the questions as truthfully as possible.

 There will be a lot of questions on technical and financial domains as well as case studies.